What is the developmental social-pragmatic model?

 The key idea behind the developmental social-pragmatic model is that caregivers can improve the development of children’s social communication through the way they respond when they’re interacting with their children.

-These interventions don’t focus so much on the type of communication – that is, they’re not about turning nonverbal communication into verbal communication or teaching a specific way of communicating.
+These therapies don’t focus so much on the type of communication – that is, they’re not about turning nonverbal communication into verbal communication or teaching a specific way of communicating.

 What does the developmental social-pragmatic model involve?

-Interventions using the developmental social-pragmatic model typically happen in a child’s home.
-Parents or other primary caregivers usually deliver the interventions.
+Therapies using the developmental social-pragmatic model typically happen in a child’s home.
+Parents or other primary caregivers usually deliver the therapies.

-In a typical developmental social-pragmatic intervention, parents might create a setting that interests the child.
+In a typical developmental social-pragmatic therapy, parents might create a setting that interests the child.
 For example, they might set up a play area with the child’s preferred toys.
 Then parents:

 - encourage the child to interact – for example, by putting a favourite toy out of reach, so the child needs to ask for it